termx-health/termx-ssg/README.md

 bundle exec jekyll serve
 ```

-## __codegen
+## GitHub actions

-This folder contains the scripts necessary for template population.

-The `generate.js` file reads data from the `__source` folder, transforms it, and writes it into the `template` folder.

-It utilizes the same Markdown parser as in TermX application, although there may be some minor changes.

-## Docker Jekyll Site Builder
+### Docker Image

-Run the following command in the root folder
+Run the following command in the root folder to build Docker image for static site generation in GitHub Actions

 ```shell
 docker build -t docker.kodality.com/termx-jekyll-builder:latest .
 ```

-## Github Actions
+### Setup

+In your GitHub repository, create a `__source` folder and a `.github/workflows/jekyll-docker.yml` file.

+The `__source` folder should contain files using the structure described earlier.

+*.github/workflows/jekyll-docker.yml*

 ```yaml
 name: SSG